 What’s the best Chromebook?
 This one is a good choice.
 If you’re in the market for a new Chromebook and value portability over all else, it’s hard to go wrong with the 11.6″ Samsung Chromebook 2.
 Featuring an ultra-light profile and super slim case, this is the laptop for kids or adults who don’t feel like lugging around a whole system with them every time they leave their desk for a quick break down at the local cafe.

 But will its sub-par screen or shoddy speaker quality prevent it from reaching true Chromebook greatness?
-Read on in my Samsung Chromebook 2 review to find out and learn why this is one of the best Chromebooks in 2018.
+Read on in my Samsung Chromebook 2 review to find out and learn why this is one of the best Chromebooks.

 WHY IT’S A TOP PICK: The Samsung Chromebook 2 is an ultra-portable workhorse for mobile professionals.

 Summary: The Samsung Chromebook 2 bridges the gap between larger, media-ready Chromebooks and smaller productivity machines effortlessly, with a long battery life and comfortable keyboard for those longer days at the office or on the road.